containers/podman-desktop/website/docs/podman/creating-a-podman-machine.md

    1. **Disk size**:
       Select the disk size.
    1. Optional: Provide a bootable image using one of the following options:
-      - **Image Path**: Select an image, such as `podman-machine.aarch64.applehv.raw.zst` from your local machine.
+      - **Image Path**: Select an image, such as _podman-machine.aarch64.applehv.raw.zst_ from your local machine.
-      - **Image URL or fully qualified registry**: Enter an image URL or a registry path.
-You can use an image URL from the [Podman releases page](https://github.com/containers/podman/releases) or use a valid registry path in the format `registry/repo/image:version`.
+      - **Image URL or image reference**: Enter an image URL or a registry path.
+You can use an image URL from the [Podman releases page](https://github.com/containers/podman/releases) or use a valid registry path in the format _registry/repo/image:version_.
    1. **Machine with root privileges**:
       Enable to use the rootful connection by default.
       Required to use Kind on Windows.
    1. (On Windows) **User mode networking (traffic relayed by a user process)**:
       Enable to route the traffic through the network connection from your Windows session.
       Required to access resources behind your VPN connection.
-   1. Click **Create**
+   1. Click **Create**.

    ![Create a Podman machine](img/create-a-podman-machine.png)